datsfilipe/datsfilipe/README.md

 About.me
 --->

-A beginner developer focused on web technologies.
+A developer focused on web technologies.

+IT technician by IFMA.

-Hard work overcomes the natural gift.
+*Hard work overcomes the natural gift.*
 <!---
 Contact
 --->